 Worship | The Dover Church

 As people of faith, worship is our great communal joy.
-We come together every Sunday morning at 10:00 am to experience the presence of the living God, to hear words of inspiration and encouragement, guidance and comfort, and to express our faith in song and prayer.
+We come together to experience the presence of the living God, to hear words of inspiration and encouragement, guidance and comfort, and to express our faith in song and prayer.
 Sunday morning worship is the center of our life together as God’s people in this place, a center where we lift up our hearts and minds and lives to our Creator and Lord in joyous song, spoken prayer, thoughtful contemplation and quiet peace.

 Worship is perhaps the only occasion where people of all generations spend time together in the same public place.
 This is one of our great joys.
 Different ages worship in different ways.
 Some are bouncy and some are silent.
 We are a community that welcomes everyone and embraces these differences.